Professional Counselor Associate

 Supervisor: Deborah Lee Thornby, LMFT; Stephen Keeley, LPC

-I help people who feel overwhelmed or isolated by current circumstances or past trauma learn to find ease and resilience.
-My clients report that our work together leads to decreases in physical and mental symptoms of trauma & stress and increases satisfaction in relationships, work & creativity .
+I help folks who feel overwhelmed or isolated by current circumstances or past trauma learn to find ease and resilience.

 NE 47th and Prescott St

 Faith: Agnosticism, Christianity, Interfaith, Multifaith